timkulp/ItsNotMagic/Psionics.md

 *Area of Effect* 1d20 feet radius (if uncontrolled) or 2-3 creatures within 20 feet (if controlled)

 *Effect* With Thought Projection the character will project a message either as words or images to the area of effect.
-If controlled, the player controls the mesage and can select what they want to say/communicate to the area of effect.
+If controlled, the player controls the message and can select what they want to say/communicate to the area of effect.
 If uncontrolled, the DM can select what message is communicated whether it is something the character intended to share or not.
 This can be a great opportunity to role play a secret from the character's past slipping out to the party.

 #### Foresight